mariammartins/terraform-example-foundation/3-networks-hub-and-spoke/README.md

 The purpose of this step is to:

 - Set up the global [DNS Hub](https://cloud.google.com/blog/products/networking/cloud-forwarding-peering-and-zones).
-- Set up base and restricted Hubs and it corresponding Spokes.
+- Set up Hubs and it corresponding Spokes.
 With default DNS, NAT (optional), Private Service networking, VPC Service Controls (optional), on-premises Dedicated or Partner Interconnect, and baseline firewall rules for each environment.

 ## Prerequisites